VasuML07/ZeroMemory/README.md

 Push app.py and requirements.txt to GitHub

-Add GROQ_API_KEY in Streamlit Cloud → App Settings → Secrets
+Add GROQ_API_KEY in
+Streamlit Cloud → App Settings → Secrets

 Deploy using app.py as the entry point

-No .env file is used in production.
+.env is not used in production

 Security & Privacy